mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A ship hit results in an explosion animation at the hit location on the gameboard grid, followed by a fire marker at the location, an explosion sound, a notification of the hit location in the player message area, and an update to the relevant player's hit score in the sidebar.
 - A ship miss results in an splash animation at the hit location on the gameboard grid, followed by a splash marker at the location, a splash sound, a notification of the miss location in the player message area, and an update to the relevant player's miss score in the sidebar.
 - A ship being hit across all of its grid locations means the ship is sunk.
 Sinking a ship results in a explosion and sinking sound, a notification of the ship that was sunk in the player message area, an update to the relevant player's Ship count in the sidebar, and a red X icon being placed over the relevant player's sunk ship.
-- If a computer's hip is sunk the ship which was previously not visibile is made visible.
+- If a computer's hip is sunk the ship which was previously not visible is made visible.
 - User stories covered: 1, 10, 11, 12, 13, 14

 <details><summary>Screenshots</summary>